PhantomPilots/AutoFarming/README.md

 ### How to run the bots

 1. Inside `scripts`, click on `main.exe`.
 This should open an interface to interact with.
+2. Select **Global (English)** or **Japan (Japanese)** from the **Game Version** selector in the top bar.
-2. Select the farmer tab you want to use
+3. Select the farmer tab you want to use
-3. Configure the arguments in the left panel
+4. Configure the arguments in the left panel
-4. Click "START" to begin farming
+5. Click "START" to begin farming
-5. Monitor progress in the terminal output window
+6. Monitor progress in the terminal output window
-6. Click "STOP" when finished
+7. Click "STOP" when finished

 You can PAUSE/RESUME the bot at any time with the corresponding button.

+### Game version

+Global is selected by default on first run, and the GUI remembers the last version you selected.
+Stop all running farmers before switching versions.
+Japanese runs use matching templates from `scripts/images/japan/` when available and automatically fall back to the corresponding Global template when a Japanese file is absent.

+Farmer scripts launched directly use the `game_version` preference saved in `scripts/config/config.yaml`.

 ### Game password (optional)